-- A.4.4 The terms and conditions of appointment of non-executive directors should be made available for inspection6.
+A.4.4 The terms and conditions of appointment of non-executive directors should be made available for inspection6.
 The letter of appointment should set out the expected time commitment.
 Non-executive directors should undertake that they will have sufficient time to meet what is expected of them.
-Their other significant commitments should be disclosed to the board before appointment, with a broad indication of the time involved and the board should be informed of subsequent changes. - A.4.5 The board should not agree to a full time executive director taking on more than one non-executive directorship in a FTSE 100 company nor the chairmanship of such a company. - A.4.6 A separate section of the annual report should describe the work of the nomination committee, including the process it has used in relation to board appointments.
+Their other significant commitments should be disclosed to the board before appointment, with a broad indication of the time involved and the board should be informed of subsequent changes.

+A.4.5 The board should not agree to a full time executive director taking on more than one non-executive directorship in a FTSE 100 company nor the chairmanship of such a company.

+A.4.6 A separate section of the annual report should describe the work of the nomination committee, including the process it has used in relation to board appointments7.
 An explanation should be given if neither an external search consultancy nor open advertising has been used in the appointment of a chairman or a non-executive director.

-A.5 Information and professional development
+A.5 Information and Professional Development

 The board should be supplied in a timely manner with information in a form and of a quality appropriate to enable it to discharge its duties.
 All directors should receive induction on joining the board and should regularly update and refresh their skills and knowledge.
+All directors should be expected in time to obtain Chartered Director status or equivalent standards of professional development.